 The day before our decorating extravaganza, I hauled out the tree and fifty ornament boxes from the shed.
 I erected the “easy-to-assemble hinged” Green River Spruce and unmashed each evergreen sprig on the 6,593 tips.
 How else was I going to get the “fresh-from-the-forest appearance” that the box boasted of?
 Once the tree was suitably erect and plugged in, I spent three hours with a magnifying glass to find that single wretched burnt-out bulb.
 Only after the ribbon was strategically woven throughout the branches and I bandaged my arms from all the scratches was it time for the troops to come in and “help.”

-“Brittany and Melissa are coming over in a bit,” I told John and Garrett.
+“The girls are coming over in a bit,” I told John and Garrett.
 “We’re going to spend some family time together decorating the tree.”

 I could see the excitement oozing from their pores.
 “Ten ornaments, guys.
 That’s all you have to hang,” I bribed.